-An online YouGov poll* commissioned by the mental health charity has found that 24 per cent of workers said their employer had tried to contact them while on holiday.
+An online YouGov poll* commissioned by the mental health charity has found that 24% of workers said their employer had tried to contact them while on holiday.

-Worryingly, the research also indicated that only half of respondents (50 per cent) said that their manager respects that they have a life outside work, while nearly 3 in 10 (28 per cent) admitted that they often check work email outside of work.
+Worryingly, the research also indicated that only half of respondents (50%) said that their manager respects that they have a life outside work, while nearly 3 in 10 (28%) admitted that they often check work email outside of work.

 Emma Mamo, Head of Workplace Wellbeing at Mind, said:

 “We all need a good work/life balance to help unwind, de-stress and stay mentally healthy.
 With modern technology and our increasingly busy lives, the boundaries between our jobs and personal lives are becoming blurred.
 While many of us have to work outside normal office hours from time to time, we all need a break away from work in order to be at our best when we return.
 Encouraging a clear distinction between work and life is just one thing employers need to do to create a mentally healthy workplace.
 It’s not acceptable for staff to be contacted while they’re on annual leave unless it’s an emergency and there’s no alternative.

 “Staff are happier, healthier, more likely to be loyal and productive if they work for an organisation which puts in place measures that promote mental wellbeing, such as flexible working hours and generous annual leave.
 With stress now the number one cause of sickness absence in the UK, it’s in employers’ interests to ensure that they look after the wellbeing of their staff.
 This includes rewarding employees for their hard work by ensuring their time off is exactly that so they can come back refreshed and at their best.”

 Mind has a range of free resources for both employers and staff with tips on tackling the causes of stress and poor mental health at work.
 You might also like to take a look at our Workplace Wellbeing infographic.